- Address: Caracoles 400-2, San Pedro de Atacama, Chile

 - Cellphone: +56 (9) 5217 3959 - No Whatsapp

 - Website: www.spaceobs.com

 In what follows, I will consider that you wish to polar align a german equatorial mount, equipped with a polar alignment scope allowing to center the pseudo southern polar star Sigma Octantis.

 Pseudo because in the best of cases it is barely visible to the naked eye, and the zone is relatively poor in bright stars.

 Apart from your scope and mount, the procedure requires a few more accessories : First a pair of binoculars in order to recognize the field before pointing the mount.
 A good pair of 7x50 or 10x50 is always good to have.
 Second a green laser pointer.
 You can find several models but as a professional user, I now only purchase these ones, because they last a lot longer than the smaller AAA battery type ones.
 It's also nice to have a numerical sky chart, which can be any program on your telephone.
+Also on the telephone an polar alignment app.
+I have an iphone, so I use polar scope align pro.
 This way it gives you the orientation of the sky at the moment of your observation and your latitude.

 Since the zone is really empty of bright stars, you have to go from one easy to find bright star, and then go in the right direction.
 The easiest way is using Beta hydrae.
 This star is magnitude 2.8 just on the side of the small magellanic cloud.
 It makes an easy to find triangle with the SMC and the globular cluster 47 Tucan which is magnitude 4.

 At my latitude this star is circumpolar, even though at moment it can be quite low in the sky.

 One need to have a rough idea of where the southern pole is compared to the two Magellanic clouds.